-These Interim Guidelines are applied to ships required to comply with regulations on Energy Efficiency for Ships according to regulation 21 of MARPOL Annex VI during Phase 0 (i.e. for those ship types as in table 1 of appendix with the size of equal or more than 20,000 DWT).
+^{} These interim guidelines are applied to ships required to comply with regulations on energy efficiency for ships according to regulation 21 of MARPOL Annex VI during phase 0 and phase 1 (i.e. for those ship types as in table 1 of appendix with a size of equal or more than 20,000 DWT).